DrakeOne/DeltaruneSaveConverter/README.md

 DeltaruneSaveConverter ConvertFileFromPC ./pcsave/filech1_0 ./consolesave/filech1_0
 - Converts the PC save file ./pcsave/filech1_0 into console format and saves it into /consolesave/filech1_0
 ```

+### Web Version

+1. Open `web-converter.html` in any modern web browser
+2. Drag and drop your save files onto the upload area
+3. Select conversion direction (Console → PC or PC → Console)
+4. Click "Convert Files"
+5. Download the converted files

 ## Compiling